LimeLight IPL

 How Much Does IPL Therapy Cost?

-The cost of IPL therapy will vary based on the type and severity of skin concerns you want to address.
-However, the average amount you can expect to pay for IPL is approximately $700 to $1,200.
-Our team will provide you with a cost quote prior to your LimeLight treatment to help you understand what to expect.
+The cost of IPL therapy can differ from patient to patient.
+Factors that may contribute to the overall pricing include the type and severity of skin concerns you want to address.
+However, the average amount you can expect to pay for IPL is approximately $550 to $1,2001.
+After a consultation, a member of our team will provide you with a customized estimate.

-To learn if LimeLight IPL therapy is right for you, please contact our office to schedule your consultation.
+To learn if LimeLight IPL therapy is right for you, or to schedule a consultation with Dr. Cohen, please contact our office.

 Medical References for IPL Therapy